Cost & InsuranceHawaii

 Ask each midwife: "Are you part of a clinic or hospital that bills Med-QUEST, or do you bill independently?"
 Independent practices may not be Med-QUEST-eligible due to the direct-billing limitation.

-Bottom line: Hawaii Med-QUEST covers CNM services as a federal mandatory benefit, [1] but midwifery practices cannot bill Med-QUEST directly, [2] which means the practical Medicaid pathway works best when the CNM is part of a clinic or hospital.
+Bottom line: Hawaii Med-QUEST covers CNM services as a federal mandatory benefit, [1] but some Hawaii midwifery practices report being unable to bill Med-QUEST directly, [2] which means the practical Medicaid pathway works best when the CNM is part of a clinic or hospital.
 CPMs are not Med-QUEST-eligible.
 Hawaii's geography concentrates home birth access on Oahu and Maui.
 Use your QUEST Integration plan's directory plus state midwife resources, and confirm the billing workflow before committing.

 References